AshaDas/Mister-Poster/README.md

 ![Preview](./visual_designs/post.gif)

 After a successful sign in or sign up, the user will be directed to the Home view.
-These view are created using the [navigator](https://facebook.github.io/react-native/docs/navigator.html) from react-native and maintained by redux state.
+These view are created using the Xcode(https://developer.apple.com/xcode/) maintained by Swift state.
 Based on user's sign-in status, the user will be displayed the Home View or the Sign In / Sign Up View.

 The Home View is consists of four tabs -